Hari-jith/Machine-Learning/Classification/Weather-Classification/README.md

 # 🌦️ Weather Classification using Machine Learning

-## 📌 Overview
+## 📌 Problem Statement

-This project focuses on building a **multi-class classification system** to predict weather conditions based on atmospheric features.
-The pipeline includes **data cleaning, exploratory data analysis (EDA), preprocessing, model training, hyperparameter tuning, and evaluation**.
+Accurately classifying weather conditions based on environmental parameters is important for applications like climate monitoring, agriculture planning, and forecasting systems.

-The objective is to compare multiple machine learning algorithms and select the best-performing model based on **accuracy and F1-score**.
+This project builds a **multi-class classification model** to predict weather types using structured meteorological data.

 ---

-## 📂 Dataset
+## 📊 Dataset Overview

 Dataset: weather_classification_data.csv